An Ally You Can Trust Is Ready to Help You with

 - Expert Witnesses: The key to winning a TBI case is having an expert witness available, such as a neuropsychologist or neurologist.
 These experts can be used to educate the jury about the injury’s severity and how it will impact the victim’s life moving forward.
 Additional witnesses — such as individuals close to the victim — may also be used to speak to the changes they’ve personally seen in the victim’s behavior or abilities since the brain injury occurred.

 A skilled attorney will be able to help collect the evidence necessary for successfully litigating your case.
-Contact Kode Law Firm today to schedule your free initial consultation.
+Contact Kode Law Firm today or call us at

 Washington State currently has three statutes in place to help protect victims of TBI accidents.
 The following outlines what these statutes are, and how they help bolster protections for traumatic brain injury victims: